CSNW/node-new-freshbooks/README.md

 * `updated_at` (String)
 * `active` (Boolean)

-It also guarantees that the meta object includes the following properties for paging through data when there are too many records for FreshBooks to return them all in a single response:
+It also guarantees that the meta object includes the following properties for paging through data when there are more than 100 records in FreshBooks:

 * `pages` (Number)
 * `page` (Number)